anurag8590/SyntaxShift/README.md

 streamlit run main.py
 ```

-#### Note: You have to give you OpenAI API during execution.
+#### Note: You have to give your OpenAI API during execution.
 Find it here: openai.com -> profile -> API keys.